seancolsen/querydown/docs/design.md

 ## Window functions

 Window functions are defined via `%%( )`.
-Inside the braces, you use the same syntax as with incremental column, but one additional flag is available: `\p` for "partition".
+Inside the braces, you use the same syntax as with column globs, but one additional flag is available: `\p` for "partition".

 After the window function definition, you apply an aggregate function, such as `row_number`, `lag`, `dense_rank`, etc.